• Skip to primary navigation

 Super Fudge Biscoff Brownies w/Cornflake Crunch tips + tricks + FAQ's

 • Why use a scale versus measuring cups and spoons?
-For best results when baking, use a scale as opposed to measuring cups which yields more consistent results and makes it quicker to pull together.
+For best results when baking, use a scale as opposed to measuring cups, which yield more consistent results and make it quicker to pull together.

 • Why am I supposed to gently incorporate the dry ingredients with the wet ingredients?
 Do not over-mix the flour and cocoa powder mixture once it's added to the wet ingredients.
 Doing so will activate the gluten too much and also create air pockets in the batter giving you a more cake-like texture.